waitinfuture/emapreduce/intl.en-US/Quick Start/Create E-MapReduce/Create a cluster.md

 # Create a cluster {#concept_nrp_154_y2b .concept}

+In this tutorial, you will learn how to create a cluster.

 ## Enter the cluster creation page {#section_w2j_2z4_y2b .section}

 1. Log on to the [Alibaba Cloud E-MapReduce console](https://emr.console.aliyun.com/#/ap-southeast-1).